aissam-out/chatbot/whatsapp/README.md

 **4.** Create a Flask App :

-In your virtual environment, create a file named _app.py_ then copy/paste the following code :
+In your folder, create a file named _app.py_ then _copy&paste_ the following code :

 ```
 from flask import Flask, request